Editor’s Note: This is the first installment in a series addressing common questions about genetic prediction.

 Q 7.
 How can I improve my bull's EPDs?

-Although you can’t make your bull’s EPDs better, you can improve the accuracy of those EPDs through data collection.
+Although you can’t make your bull’s EPD better, you can improve the accuracy of those EPD through data collection.
 Collect performance data on the bull and all of his contemporaries.
 Get all of them DNA tested.
 If possible, ensure that his calves’ data are reported.
 Although his EPDs may move in an unfavorable direction, more data improves accuracy, and higher accuracy leads to less risky selection decisions.